cezar-r/music_genre_identifier/README.md

 2. **Analyzing Data**

 - With over 6,000 songs stored, we're ready to do some EDA and analyze our data.
-With lyrics there are two main analyses we can do: sentiment analysis and word clouds.
+The first analysis I did was sentiment analysis.
 Using NLTK's sentiment library, we were able to get the mean sentiment for each genre which can be seen below:
 <img src="images/sentiment.png" width=400 height=300>